 Storage Instructions

 Store any leftover tofu meatballs and glaze in separate airtight containers in the refrigerator for up to 4 days.
-You can freeze them too for up to 3 months, but the texture of the tofu will become slightly more spongey.
-You can reheat the meatballs in the microwave, in 1-2 minute bursts on high until they’ve reached desired temperature.
+You can freeze them, too, for up to 3 months, but the texture of the tofu will become slightly more spongey.
+You can reheat the meatballs in the microwave in 1-2 minute bursts on high until they’ve reached the desired temperature.
 If you don’t have a microwave, you can reheat the leftovers in a preheated oven at 180°C (350°F) for about 10 minutes if chilled or 20 minutes if frozen, or until they are heated through.

 FAQs

 Yes, you can pan-fry the tofu meatballs for a different cooking method.
-Heat a bit of oil in a non-stick skillet and cook the meatballs over medium heat, turning them occasionally until they are golden and heated through.
+Heat a bit of oil in a non-stick skillet and cook the meatballs over medium heat, occasionally turning them until golden and heated through.

-Sometimes depending on the water content of the tofu, you might need to add some extra cornstarch if you find your meatballs are falling apart.
-Keep in mind they are quite light and not as dense as regular meat based meatballs, so handle them delicately and brush or stir carefully when coating in the sticky glaze.
+Sometimes, depending on the water content of the tofu, you may need to add some extra cornstarch if your meatballs are falling apart.
+Keep in mind they are quite light and not as dense as regular meat-based meatballs, so handle them delicately and brush or stir carefully when coating them in the sticky glaze.

 Additional Serving Suggestions